goabstract/Awesome-Design-Tools/README.md

 ### Pixel Art Tools

 Pixel art is a digital art form where color is applied to individual pixels to create an image.
-Here are the best pixel art software for both macOS and Windows:
+The pixel art can be used to create everything from intricate scenes and game backgrounds to character designs or emoji.
+If you feel curious to try, check this pixel art software for both macOS and Windows:

 * [Aseprite](https://www.aseprite.org/) — animated sprite editor & pixel art tool.
 * [Data Pixels](https://github.com/gmattie/Data-Pixels) — create pixel art programmatically.
 Includes DataPixels.js and Data Pixels Playground desktop app. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg) ![open-source.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/open-source.svg)